SIGN UP FOR UPDATES

 A MESSAGE FROM JOHN

 Welcome to my author website.
 Since retiring as a Human Resources executive a few years ago, I have dedicated my career to authorship.
-It would be wrong for me to judge my own works, but let me say I enjoy writing.
-It permits me combine my passion for history, an affinity for understanding people, a desire to be creative, with the need to engage my mind.
+It would be wrong to judge my own works, but let me say I enjoy writing.
+It permits me combine my passion for history, my hobby of birdwatching, my empathy for people, a desire to be creative, and the need to engage my mind in research.
 The goal is to produce books that are educational and inspiring, sometimes fictionalized, and sometimes true.

-Agent Wanted: my first two books were self-published, and the third, Bonfire Nights, is likely to be published in the same manner.
+Agent Wanted: my first two books were self-published, and the third, The Girl in the Yellow Dress, is likely to be published in the same manner.
 However, if there is an interested and qualified literary agent out there, willing to consider me as a client, I am prepared to discuss mutually acceptable arrangements.